derricks/derricks.github.io/kids_comic_books.md

 ### _Science Comics_ series, various authors
 Each volume in this series is packed with lots of good information.
 Most have a light narrative framework (with Volcanoes being the most extreme), but they're really about showing off lots of great facts about their topic with great illustrations.

+### _Maker Comics_ series, various authors
+This companion series to _Science Comics_ is off to a great start with _Bake Like a Pro_.
+The series will teach kids DIY activities within the context of a straightforward story.